0x62/soton-efy-notes/Engineering Principles/Heat.md

 Where $T_{i}$ and $T_{f}$ are the initial and final temperatures.
 Heat capacity $C$ has the unit of energy per degree or energy per kelvin.
 For example, the heat capacity of a marble slab might be $179\ cal/C\textdegree$ or $179\ cal/K$ or $749 J/K$.

-> [!WARNING] The word *Capacity* can be misleading as it implies there is a limit to heat transfer.
-There is not, provided the temperature difference is maintained
+> [!WARNING] The word *capacity* can be misleading as it implies there is a limit to heat transfer
+>There is not, provided the temperature difference is maintained

 ### Specific Heat